 Your healthcare provider will ask about your symptoms and health history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 The physical exam will include a skin exam.
 A sample of the pus from the infection may be sent to a lab.
 This is called a culture.
-It?s done to see what type of bacteria caused the infection.
+It’s done to see what type of bacteria caused the infection.
 It can help the healthcare provider decide the best antibiotic for treatment.
 You may need to see a specialist to treat a moderate to severe boil or carbuncle.

 How are folliculitis, boils, and carbuncles treated?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.

 Folliculitis and mild boils may go away with no treatment.
 Warm cloths (compresses) may help easy symptoms and speed healing.
 Your healthcare provider may also prescribe topical antibiotics to apply to your skin.

 Moderate to severe boils and carbuncles are often treated by draining.
-A healthcare provider cuts into the lesion and drains the fluid (pus) inside.
+A healthcare provider cuts into the sore and drains the fluid (pus) inside.
 This is called incision and drainage.
-You may also need to take antibiotic medicine by mouth (oral) or in a vein (IV).
-You may also need to apply antibiotic ointment or cream on the area.
+You may also need to take antibiotic medicine by mouth (oral) or by IV in a vein.
+You may also need to put antibiotic ointment or cream on the area.

 Keep your skin clean.

-Wash your hands well after touching the infected area.
+Wash your hands for 20 seconds before and after touching the infected area.

 Don’t reuse or share washcloths or towels.
 Wash these in soap and hot water.